MicrosoftDocs/fabric-docs/docs/governance/external-data-sharing-accept.md

 To accept a share:

 1. Select the share link or paste the URL in a browser.
-This navigates you to a dialog that displays the name of the share and the data provider's tenant details.
+This navigates you to a dialog that displays the name of the share and the details of the data provider's tenant.

     :::image type="content" source="./media/external-data-sharing-accept/review-accept-dialog.png" alt-text="Screenshot showing external data share review and accept dialog.":::